groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/search/xlsx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Complete Signature Management Solution"
+  title: "Complete signature management solution"
   description: "GroupDocs.Signature for Node.js via Java provides an all-in-one solution for adding, modifying, searching, and verifying electronic signatures across popular document formats.
 Empower your workflows with advanced document signing features."
   image: "/img/signature/features_search.webp" # 500x500 px
-  image_description: "Signature Detection Features"
+  image_description: "Signature detection features"
   features:
     # feature loop
-    - title: "Digitally Sign Business Files"
+    - title: "Digitally sign business files"
       content: "Add electronic signatures such as text, image, barcode, and digital certificates to any location within your documents.
 GroupDocs.Signature supports signing in PDFs, Word, Excel, Images, and more, ensuring flexible document management."

     # feature loop
-    - title: "Efficient Signature Management"
+    - title: "Efficient signature management"
       content: "After signing, easily locate all signatures embedded within a document.
 The API allows for comprehensive searching and retrieval of signatures, as well as the ability to update or remove them."

     # feature loop
-    - title: "Document Security and Metadata Management"
+    - title: "Document security and metadata management"
       content: "Secure the integrity of your documents by embedding or removing hidden metadata.
 Protect your files from unauthorized changes by utilizing digital certificates to seal and authenticate document content."

   code_samples:
     # code sample loop
-    - title: "Identifying Image Signatures"
+    - title: "Identifying image signatures"
       content: |
         This example elucidates how to detect an image signature within a specific document.
         {{< landing/code title="JavaScript">}}